|Qualification||Attendance||UCAS code/apply||Year of entry|

 |Joint honours: see course combinations for UCAS codes|

-In addition, you can also study the Geography BA(Hons) or the Geography BSc(Hons) in combination with Business.
-See the course combinations section for more information.
+You can also study the Geography BA(Hons) or the Geography BSc(Hons) in combination with Business.
+See the course combinations for more information.

 Geography course director Dr Annie Hughes talks about the geography programmes on offer at Kingston University: